 Before you apply for a course at Leicester College we recommend that you speak to a careers advisor – either at your school or an independent specialist.
 They will be able to make sure you make the right choices based on your ultimate career aims.

 Once you have decided upon your chosen career path, do not forget to check the entry requirements to ensure you select the right course for you.

 How to Apply

 Applying for a course at Leicester College could not be easier.
-If you are studying in Year 11 at a Leicester or Leicestershire school, you can apply via PS16 if your school has signed up to it.
-If you are not in Year 11 (or your school is not using PS16), you can apply via our online application form or call for a paper form to be sent out to you.
+If you are studying in Year 11 at a Leicester or Leicestershire school, you can apply via PS16 if your school has signed up to it or use our online application form.

 Please note that online application form can be used for: